daneah/iterm-components/README.md

 # iterm-components
-Custom components for use with iTerm2
+Custom status bar components for use with iTerm2